IkariG08/SG2_Team1/README.md

    python factory.py
 This will create `simulation_data.csv` in the `data/` folder.
 Right now the folder is empty so that way your generated data is unique and exclusive to you!

-2. To view the dashboard, start a local web server:
+2. To view the dashboard, right click on the dashboard folder and open an integrated terminal to start a local web server:
    ```bash
    python -m http.server